Quick Start

 Assembly Definitions

-- If the project does not use assembly definitions simply remove all the .asmdef files from the asset after import.
+- Remove all .asmdef files from the asset after import.

 Video Tutorials